26 Types of Bats Found In Texas! (ID GUIDE)

 • Lasionycteris noctivagans

-• Medium-sized bat, flathead, and the upper part of the tail are covered in thick fur.
+• Medium-sized with a flathead.
+The upper part of the tail is covered in thick fur.

-• Mostly black all over with white tips on hairs, with a wingspan that is approximately 11.5 inches.
+• Mostly black all over with white tips on hairs, with a wingspan of approximately 11.5 inches (29 cm).

 Look for Silver-haired Bats in forests inside tree cavities or bark crevices.
 They’ve also been known to seek shelter in outbuildings.